 In accordance with the Countryside and Rights of Way Act 2000 Stockton-on-Tees Borough Council has prepared a Rights of Way Improvement Plan (ROWIP).

-This plan identifies the current issues affecting the use, management and maintenance of the local rights of way network and the actions Stockton-on-Tees Borough Council proposes to undertake both on its own and in partnership with others in order to improve that network towards meeting the needs of all members of the community over the next 10 years.
+This plan identifies the current issues affecting the use, management and maintenance of the local rights of way network and the actions Stockton-on-Tees Borough Council proposes to undertake both on its own and in partnership with others in order to improve that network towards meeting the needs of all members of the community over the next five years.

 The Tees Valley Local Access Forum (TVLAF) is an independent body with an interest in public rights of way and access to the countryside, towns and coast in our area.